Online & In-Person Clinical Modules

 1. To be admitted to RIDDE applicants must qualify as a domestic student.
 A domestic student is an applicant who is in possession of documentation confirming their legal status as a Canadian citizen, a permanent resident, a convention refugee or with diplomatic status.

-2. All applicants must have an Canadian high school diploma, verified by transcript, or a non-Alberta Canadian equivalent, verified by transcript, or a CAEC (formerly GED). *Manitoba applicants MUST have a high school diploma to gain entrance.
+2. All applicants must have an Alberta high school diploma, verified by transcript, or a non-Alberta Canadian equivalent, verified by transcript, or a CAEC (formerly GED). *Manitoba applicants MUST have a high school diploma to gain entrance.

 Mature Admission